 Airlie Beach is the vibrant hub of the Whitsundays and the ideal mainland base for fun and adventure in The Whitsundays.
 There is so much to see and do here you’ll need the full day!

 We recommend starting the day with a hike through the Airlie Beach mountains!
 Beginning on Kara Crescent just off Airlie Beach main street, the Honeyeater Lookout track is not for the faint-hearted!
-It is a 5km round trip allowing an hour to walk up and 40mins down.
+It is an 8km round trip, allow at least 2.5 hours to conquer this hike.
 The terrain is steep and rugged, but the view is beyond worth it!
 With panoramic views over Airlie Beach and out to the Whitsunday Islands, this is a beautiful way to start your morning, get your heart pumping, take in the tranquillity of listening to the birds and watching a glorious Whitsundays sunrise.

 If you’re looking to get your tan on, then Airlie Beach is the place!
 You can choose from sandy beaches or the huge Airlie Beach Lagoon.
 Boathaven Beach is a beach-lovers paradise, perfect for those Insta shots with a turquoise blue background dotted with boats and islands, and with a stinger net during the summer months, you can enjoy the water all year round.
 The Airlie Beach Lagoon, situated in the middle of the main street, is the perfect place to soak in the Airlie Beach vibe.
 Ideal for those warm summer days, the whopping 4,000 square metres public pool is a great spot to sit and enjoy your lunch, read a book, rollout the yoga mat, or watch on as the kids splash in the children’s area.